Aluerie/HextechButEfficient/README.md

 ## 🚫 No Personal Responsibility Disclaimer

-Despite section above, I am not to be held responsible for any losses, mistakes and "mistakes", or bugs that can lead to unfortunate situations.
+Despite the section above, I am not to be held responsible for any losses, mistakes and "mistakes", or bugs that can lead to unfortunate situations.
 Use/modify my scripts on your own risk.
 Well, I mean, they should be fine, but still, if anything happens - I won't be able to refund those shards back or something.

 Also, check out [LICENSE](./LICENSE) for more information about liability and warranty.